ryim/Newcastle-University-Off-Campus-Access/README.md

 1. Download the `nclscp` script and the `nclscp.config` file into the same directory.
 1. Open `nclscp.config` in a text editor, and replace `USERNAME`, on line 2, with your Newcastle University username.
+    1. Whilst you're there, you can add tab-delimited lines to define how to access various servers on the NU network.
+        - The `Alias` column is a shorthand name for the server that you can choose
+        - The `hostname` column defines the actual location of the server (for example: `rocket.hpc.ncl.ac.uk`)
+        - The `username` column is used to define usernames other than your campus username, if required.
+If not needed, two tabs between `hostname` and `port` to denote an empty column are fine.
+        - The `port` column is the port on your machine which you want to forward.
+If you choose one, please ensure that this port is not used by any other service.
+There is provision for `nclscp` to choose its own ports, if you leave this column blank.
 1. Run `./nclscp -h` to get usage information
 1. Run `./nclscp` to transfer files to/from Rocket.
 1. Optional: You can add the directory to which you downloaded the `nclscp` script to your $PATH in order to access them without having to specify a path to the location of these scripts.